tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 # Asserts (Debugging)

-If you really need to be sure if something is not _Null_ or a specific (if-)statement is _true_ and want the code to tell you if it isn't, then you can use [Asserts](https://docs.unrealengine.com/latest/INT/Programming/Assertions/).
+If you really need to be sure if something is not `nullptr` or a specific (if-)statement is _true_ and want the code to tell you if it isn't, then you can use [Asserts](https://dev.epicgames.com/documentation/en-us/unreal-engine/asserts-in-unreal-engine).
 Asserts are great as additional checks in code where if it were to silently fail, code later down the line may fail too (which may then take a while to debug and find the origin).

-Two main assertion types are _check_ and _ensure_.
+Two common assertion types are `check` and `ensure`.

 ```cpp
 check(MyValue == 1); // treated as fatal error if statement is 'false'